Linked-Liszt/fruit-ninja-ai/notes.md

  * Image pipeline must be able to process  real-time.
    * Unknown if stability matters.
    * Possible to defer reward extraction to policy update time.
+    * Just reward survival
+   * Could use external OCR, but too slow.